asreview/asreview/docs/source/lab/oracle.rst

 slower models, training continues until a new model is done, and the user can continue screening the next record in line (2nd, 3rd, etc.).
-Therefore, the record shown to the user can be the one with the highest relevance score of the new model or the highest-ranked as resulted from the old model until a new model is trained.
+Therefore, the record shown to the user can be the one with the highest relevance score of the second last model or the highest-ranked as resulted from the latest model until a new model is trained.

 As you keep reviewing documents and providing more labels, the number of